 - IPRT: A portable runtime library which abstracts file access, threading, and string manipulation.
-Whenever Oracle VM VirtualBox accesses host operating features, it does so through this library for cross-platform portability. - VMM (Virtual Machine Monitor): The heart of the hypervisor. - EM (Execution Manager): Controls execution of guest code. - REM (Recompiled Execution Monitor): Provides software emulation of CPU instructions. - TRPM (Trap Manager): Intercepts and processes guest traps and exceptions. - HM (Hardware Acceleration Manager): Provides support for VT-x and AMD-V. - GIM (Guest Interface Manager): Provides support for various paravirtualization interfaces to the guest. - PDM (Pluggable Device Manager): An abstract interface between the VMM and emulated devices which separates device implementations from VMM internals and makes it easy to add new emulated devices.
-Through PDM, third-party developers can add new virtual devices to Oracle VM VirtualBox without having to change Oracle VM VirtualBox itself. - PGM (Page Manager): A component that controls guest paging. - PATM (Patch Manager): Patches guest code to improve and speed up software virtualization. - TM (Time Manager): Handles timers and all aspects of time inside guests. - CFGM (Configuration Manager): Provides a tree structure which holds configuration settings for the VM and all emulated devices. - SSM (Saved State Manager): Saves and loads VM state. - VUSB (Virtual USB): A USB layer which separates emulated USB controllers from the controllers on the host and from USB devices.
-This component also enables remote USB. - DBGF (Debug Facility): A built-in VM debugger.

-- Oracle VM VirtualBox emulates a number of devices to provide the hardware environment that various guests need.
+Whenever Oracle VM VirtualBox accesses host operating features, it does so through this library for cross-platform portability. - VMM (Virtual Machine Monitor): The heart of the hypervisor. - EM (Execution Manager): Controls execution of guest code. - TRPM (Trap Manager): Intercepts and processes guest traps and exceptions. - HM (Hardware Acceleration Manager): Provides support for VT-x and AMD-V. - GIM (Guest Interface Manager): Provides support for various paravirtualization interfaces to the guest. - PDM (Pluggable Device Manager): An abstract interface between the VMM and emulated devices which separates device implementations from VMM internals and makes it easy to add new emulated devices.
+Through PDM, third-party developers can add new virtual devices to Oracle VM VirtualBox without having to change Oracle VM VirtualBox itself. - PGM (Page Manager): A component that controls guest paging. - TM (Time Manager): Handles timers and all aspects of time inside guests. - CFGM (Configuration Manager): Provides a tree structure which holds configuration settings for the VM and all emulated devices. - SSM (Saved State Manager): Saves and loads VM state. - VUSB (Virtual USB): A USB layer which separates emulated USB controllers from the controllers on the host and from USB devices.
+This component also enables remote USB. - DBGF (Debug Facility): A built-in VM debugger. - Oracle VM VirtualBox emulates a number of devices to provide the hardware environment that various guests need.
 Most of these are standard devices found in many PC compatible machines and widely supported by guest operating systems.
 For network and storage devices in particular, there are several options for the emulated devices to access the underlying hardware.
 These devices are managed by PDM. - Guest Additions for various guest operating systems.
 This is code that is installed from within a virtual machine.
-See chapter 4, Guest Additions, page 63. - The "Main" component is special.
+See chapter 4, Guest Additions, page 67.

+• The "Main" component is special.
 It ties all the above bits together and is the only public API that Oracle VM VirtualBox provides.
 All the client processes listed above use only this API and never access the hypervisor components directly.
 As a result, third-party applications that use the Oracle VM VirtualBox Main API can rely on the fact that it is always well-tested and that all capabilities of Oracle VM VirtualBox are fully exposed.
 It is this API that is described in the Oracle VM VirtualBox SDK.
-See chapter 11, Oracle VM VirtualBox Programming Interfaces, page 277.
+See chapter 11, Oracle VM VirtualBox Programming Interfaces, page 307.

-10.3 Hardware vs. Software Virtualization
+10.3 Hardware Virtualization

 Oracle VM VirtualBox enables software in the virtual machine to run directly on the processor of the host, but an array of complex techniques is employed to intercept operations that would interfere with your host.
 Whenever the guest attempts to do something that could be harmful to your computer and its data, Oracle VM VirtualBox steps in and takes action.
-In particular, for lots of hardware that the guest believes to be accessing, Oracle VM VirtualBox simulates a certain "virtual" environment according to how you have configured a virtual machine.
+In particular, for lots of hardware that the guest believes to be accessing, Oracle VM VirtualBox simulates a certain virtual environment according to how you have configured a virtual machine.
 For example, when the guest attempts to access a hard disk, Oracle VM VirtualBox redirects these requests to whatever you have configured to be the virtual machine's virtual hard disk.
 This is normally an image file on your host.

 Unfortunately, the x86 platform was never designed to be virtualized.
 Detecting situations in which Oracle VM VirtualBox needs to take control over the guest code that is executing, as described above, is difficult.
-There are two ways in which to achieve this:
+To achieve this, Oracle VM VirtualBox uses hardware virtualization.